About the agency

 Before leaving Jack, author and surgeon Wynne Weston-Davies, has discovered the true identity of Mary Jane Kelly.
 Until now, very little has been known about her, but Wynne’s deeply researched book, detailing the whole fascinating history of her life will be published by Blink Publishing in the Autumn.

-Another landmark book for the agency this year is the autobiography of former Detective Chief Superintendent Clive Driscoll, the legendary policeman, whose ground-breaking reinvestigation into the murder of Stephen Lawrence brought two of his killers to justice in 2013.
+Another landmark book for the agency this year is the autobiography of former Detective Chief Inspector Clive Driscoll, the legendary policeman, whose ground-breaking reinvestigation into the murder of Stephen Lawrence brought two of his killers to justice in 2013.
 Clive is an extraordinary detective, who has succeeded in nailing the perpetrators of many of the vilest crimes, where all others had failed.
 Ebury Press publish in the Autumn.

 More 2015 highlights, in brief.